farhan92cr/farhan/README.md

 minikube ssh <ip>

-kubectl chitsheet --> google it get all kubernetes command, no need to remember all
+kubectl cheatsheet --> google it get all kubernetes command, no need to remember all